RamenDR/ramen/test/README.md

     - `external`: true if this is existing external cluster.
 In this case the tool will not start a minikube cluster and all other options are ignored.
     - `driver`: The minikube driver.
-Tested with "kvm2" and "podman" (default "kvm2")
+On Linux, the default drivers are kvm2 and docker for VMs and containers.
+On MacOS, the defaults are hyperkit and podman.
+Use "$vm" and "$container" values to use the recommended VM and container drivers for the platform.
     - `container_runtime`: The container runtime to be used.
 Valid
       options: "docker", "cri-o", "containerd" (default: "containerd")
     - `network`: The network to run minikube with.
-If left empty, minikube will create a new isolated network.
+If left empty, the behavior is same as that of minikube for the platform.
+Use "$network" value to use the recommended network configuration for the platform.
     - `extra_disks`: Number of extra disks (default 0)
     - `disk_size`: Disk size string (default "50g")
     - `nodes`: Number of cluster nodes (default 1)